prashantig25/Perceptual_unc_aug_task_pupil/README.md

 # Software

 The scripts can be run in MATLAB.
+For statistical analyses of the pupil results, we rely on FieldTrip (https://www.fieldtriptoolbox.org/download/).
+Please download it and add to your path for the analyses.

 # Questions ?